zeweima/NRES401_ClimateChange/Note.md

 > Intro to **Merz et al., (2024)[^Merz2021]**: This paper give a comprehensive review of flooding, mainly disastrous flooding, research, including the causes, trends, social impact, and future projections.

+#### Hurricanes/Typhoons and Tornadoes

+For hurricanes/typhoons, it seems that climate change doesnot increase their frequency, but IPCC reported that cliamte change increases their intensity and the associated precipitation with medium confidence.

+For Tornadoes, no increasing trend has been observed for their frequency, but tornado is reported to be more concentrated, this is to say, more tornadoes happens in within a shorter time period Brooks et al., (2014)[^Brooks2014].
+[Tippett et al., (2016)[^Tippett2016] reported that climate change is likely increasing the frequency of the tornado outbreaks in the United States.
+Besides, in the U.S., the extent of tornado

 ## The causes of climate change and the role of human behavior

 ### The energy balance of the earth system

 The earth temperature actually is the reflection of earth energy balance.
 The only external energy source is the solar radiation.
 When radiation comes, around 30% of it is directly reflected back to the space by the atomsphere, clouds, and the land/ocean surface.
 The rest 70% is absorded.
 Among the absorbed energy, around 23% is absorbed by the atmosphere (including clouds, H2O, CO2, CH4, O3, aerosols etc.), and 47% is absorbed by the land/ocean surface.
 The absorbed energy then will re-emitted back to the space.
+Radiation emitted by ocean and land is also absorbed by atomsphere.
 In this process, earth temperature tends to be higher if there is more energy absorbed.
 Several factors determines the absorbed energy: 1) incoming solar radiation (depends on the solar activity and earth-sun distance).
-One example is the [Milankovitch cycles][Milankovitch_cycles] which is believed to cause ice age and interglacials cycles; 2) the amount of absorbed (changes in the atmosphere composition, e.g., greenhouse gases).
+One example is the [Milankovitch cycles][Milankovitch_cycles] which is believed to cause ice age and interglacials cycles; 2) the amount of absorbed in either downward or upward directions (changes in the atmosphere composition, e.g., greenhouse gases).

 <details open>
 <summary><b>Figure.
 Earth energy balance and greenhouse effects</b></summary>